2007 Masters of Darts

 The 2007 Keukenconcurrent Masters of Darts was the second staging of a Dutch darts tournament featuring five top Dutch and five top English players.

-The event witnessed a nine dart finish by Dutch teenager Michael van Gerwen, who became the youngest player to achieve the feat on television.
+The event witnessed a nine dart finish by Dutch teenager Michael van Gerwen, who became the youngest player to achieve the feat on television, aged 17 years and 298 days.
+Van Gerwen held the record until it was broken by 16-year-old Luke Littler at the 2024 Bahrain Darts Masters.
 Although the English players won the majority of the matches to clinch the team tournament 15–10, the singles title was won by a Dutchman, Raymond van Barneveld.

 Sponsor and venue

 The tournament was sponsored by Keukenconcurrent, a Dutch kitchen manufacturing company – who also sponsored many of the top Dutch players.
 The tournament was held at the Expo Center Hengelo (ECH), a multi functional trade and events centre in Hengelo, Netherlands.

 Format

 The inaugural event in 2005 featured an historic first tournament between players from the BDO and the PDC.
 This time around the Masters featured an England v the Netherlands clash.
 At time the tournament details were announced, there were 4 BDO players, 5 PDC players and one unnamed wildcard.
 Shortly after the 2007 BDO World Championship, the four BDO players (van Gerwen, King, Klaasen and van der Voort) had all announced they were switching to the PDC.
 So by the time of the 2007 event, all the players in the event were PDC players.

 The tournament was again arranged by PenH Events, but SBS6 had taken over the contract to cover the event from RTL5, who broadcast the 2005 event.
 Sky Sports showed highlights of the tournament on 16 July 2007.
 It was staged between February 10 and February 18, 2007.
 The Dutch squad consisted of Raymond van Barneveld, Roland Scholten, Vincent van der Voort, Jelle Klaasen and Michael van Gerwen.
 The England squad was Phil Taylor, Colin Lloyd, Wayne Mardle, Mervyn King and Peter Manley.
 The players competed in a round-robin format from Saturday to Wednesday.

 There was no play on Thursday and Friday due to the Holsten Premier League Darts, and the top two players from each country faced off in Saturday's semi-finals.
 The semi-finals saw the top two Dutch players face each other and the top two English players battling for a place in Sunday's final for the first prize of €50,000.
 The total prize fund was €185,000.